 Bodies of water naturally evolve over time and eventually create a balance of plant and animal life.
-The plants put oxygen in the water and provide nutrients and hiding places for fish to flourish, attracting other wildlife to the area.
-This provides home owners numerous opportunities for recreational activities that they value.
+The plants output oxygen in the water while providing nutrients and hiding places for fish to flourish, attracting other wildlife to the area.
+This provides homeowners numerous opportunities for recreational activities that they value.

 Invasive species come from out of town, so to speak.
 They don’t work their way into a regional ecosystem gradually over decades, but barge in unannounced.
 And you can’t stop them from coming.
 They arrive by air (bird droppings), land (hitchhiking on wildlife) and water (bait buckets, boats and fishermen’s boots).
 All it takes is a few seeds to launch an incursion.
 Even plants from a lake in the same county can be threatening.